We Love Barge Cruising

 Barge cruising is the ultimate in slow travel.
 You are able to do a deep dive into a destination because barges move SLOWLY.
 You can get off at one lock and meet the barge at a later lock quite easily.
 Most barges have bikes you can borrow right on board.
 There are usually easy paths to walk and towns to wander while you make your way along.
 Planned excursions are also included.
 But if you’d rather sit in the sun on the deck and read a book, that’s okay too.

-Small Luxury Hotel
+European Waterways A Small Luxury Hotel

 The barges we are talking about are like floating luxury hotels.
 You can certainly find more moderate barges that you can operate yourself if you are a take-charge traveler.
 We appreciate the pampering that comes from having only a small number of passengers.
 We have been on barges that sleep 12 and 8.
 There’s about one crew member for every two guests.
 They quickly take your comments, compliments or complaints to heart.